ONE LAST SUMMER – CLICK ON JACKET FOR AMAZON PAGE #ad

 ONE LAST SUMMER, (Hardback jacket) Is a book based on my Prussian born mother & grandmother’s wartime diaries and recommended reading on the Holocaust Day Memorial website.
 An old woman returns to her wartime home after fifty years in exile.
 There, she relives the one great love of her life and faces the demons that have haunted her for over half a century.

-I have always been fascinated by my family history and from an early age wanted to know how ordinary German men and women could allow the monstrous Nazi regime to take control of their country.
-And, after seeing the footage taken at the Nuremberg rallies, how the entire population could go into denial after the war and attempt to wipe Nazi history from the record books.
-However, I was one of a generation who was not allowed to ask questions.
+I have always been fascinated by my family history and from an early age wanted to know how ordinary German men and women could allow the monstrous Nazi regime to take control of their country, and, after seeing the footage taken at the Nuremberg rallies, how the entire population could go into denial after the war and attempt to wipe Nazi history from the record books.
+However, I was one of a generation that was not allowed to ask questions.
 If we ever dared, we were met with a stony silence.